 1. For multilingual websites

-Say you own a website and have customers from different cultures, languages, and traditions.
+Say you own a website with customers from different cultures, languages, and traditions.

 And it is important to cater to each individual’s needs and provide a personalized experience for them.